jonashackt/spring-boot-graalvm/README.md

 But we can leave out `-cp $CP $MAINCLASS` parameter since they are already provided by the plugin.
 Remember now we run the `native-image` compilation from within the Maven pom context where all those is known.

-Using the `-H:Name=${project.artifactId}` is nevertheless a good idea in order to use our `artifactId` for the resulting executable image name.
+Using the `<imageName>${project.artifactId}</imageName>` is a good idea in order to use our `artifactId` for the resulting executable image name.
 Otherwise we end up with a fully qualified class name like `io.jonashackt.springbootgraal.springboothelloapplication`.

 Just remember to have the `start-class` property in place: